 Yes, it is possible to get a loan with no income.
 If you are struggling with unemployment, you are not alone.
 It is estimated that 5.8 million Americans are unemployed in 2023.
 You can use other income sources, whether it is alimony, welfare, interest, or pension, as eligibility for certain loans.
 You could also potentially use your car, or equity in your home, as collateral for a secured loan.

 However, if you have none of them above, you should also look at products such as Universal Credit or a credit union.
+This guide aims to explain your loan options if you have no income, as well as how you can boost your chances of approval.

 There are several things that can be used in lieu of income when applying for a loan.
 These include: